open-compass/VLMEvalKit/README.md

 ## 🆕 News

+- **[2024-05-06]** We have launched a discord channel for VLMEvalKit users: https://discord.gg/evDT4GZmxN.
+Latest updates and discussion will be posted here
 - **[2024-05-06]** We have supported 2 VLMs based on Llama3 🔥🔥🔥: Bunny-llama3-8B (SigLIP, image size 384) and llava-llama-3-8b (CLIP-L, image size 336), you can now evaluate both models on dozens of datasets we supported
 - **[2024-04-28]** We have supported [**MMBench V1.1**](https://arxiv.org/pdf/2307.06281), the new version  has better data quality and improved vision indispensability.
 To obtain the test-set performance, please submit the inference result to the [**evaluation service**](https://mmbench.opencompass.org.cn/mmbench-submission) 🔥🔥🔥
 - **[2024-04-28]** We have supported [**POPE**](https://github.com/AoiDragon/POPE), a benchmark for object hallucination evaluation 🔥🔥🔥